aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

 ![Create Lambda function](images/create-lambda-function.png)

+Change the runtime to `Node.js 6.10`.  ('Node.js 8.10' should work but it
+has not been tested)

 Name your first function `TicketGetFunction` and assign the role with the **matching** name you created previously to it and click **Create function**

-On the next screen, change the runtime to `Node.js 6.10`.  ('Node.js 8.10' should work but it has not been tested extensively)

 For the Handler, enter `tickets-get.handler` and then paste the following code into the editor you see on your screen: